amine-boukhris/imgGallery/README.md

 - Browse images shared by everyone.
 - Create an account.
 - Post images.
-- Like and comment on images.
+- Like and save images.

 ## Technologies that will be used

 - Frontend: HTML, CSS, JavaScript
-- Backend: PHP
+- Backend: ~~PHP~~ NodeJs
-- Database: MySQL
+- Database: ~~MySQL~~ MongoDB

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
-Main are contributers are: Amine Boukhris, Seif Telmini, Yassine Gafsaui for now seif is still not here
+Main contributers are: Amine Boukhris, Seif Telmini, Yassine Gafsaui

 ## Acknowledgements